 Although efforts were made to ensure that the SynergyNet framework was as adaptable and extensible as possible, functioning across multiple environments in separate locations was not a priority during its past development.
 Consequently, several issues in the design of both the framework and the apps became apparent in the current project.

 The majority of SynergyNet features were developed on the assumption that users would be located in the same physical environment and thus able to see each other's screen directly.
 This informed the design of visual elements, such as the menus.
-For example, the menu used by teachers to transfer content in previous studies assumed that the teacher was able to see pupil's interfaces, so that they could choose which group's work to display to the class.
+For example, the menu used by teachers to load and transfer content in previous studies assumed that the teacher was able to see pupil's interfaces, so that they could choose which group's work to display to the class.
+As this was not the case for this study the in-app menu system was removed to avoid potential disruptions through its use.
+As content loading was managed through the configuration of the app and transfers instigated through the flick gesture, there was no need for the teacher menu so its removal did not cause any issues.

 Furthermore, the network flick gesture itself has an in-built assumption about its use: users will know where their target interface is in relation to them.
 However, this knowledge can also be made available to users even when their target interface is in a remote location.
 The implications of not directly seeing the target interface when performing a network flick gesture are the key foci of this new strand of work and will be discussed in terms of the networking challenges, and content transfer behaviour.